 TEN4TEN STUDENTS LEARN ABOUT LOCAL GOVERNMENT CAREERS

-The students recently attended an afternoon tea to hear from local government staff from Orange City Council, Cabonne Council and Blayney Shire Council.
+The students recently attended an afternoon tea to hear from local government staff and councillors from Orange City Council and Blayney Shire Council.

-The students learnt more about the professional journey’s and roles of Orange City Council Mayor Reg Kidd, CEO David Waddell and Manager of Corporate and Community Relations, Nick Redmond.
-They also heard from Bradley Byrnes, General Manager of Cabonne Council and Megan Rodd, Manager of Tourism and Communications at Blayney Shire Council.
+The students learnt more about the professional journeys and roles of Orange City Council Mayor Jason Hamling, Deputy Mayor Gerald Power, Cr Jack Evans (a 2022 Mentor), Manager of Building and Environment Mark Hodges and Manager of Corporate and Community Relations, Nick Redmond.
+They also heard from Blayney Shire Council councillor and 2022 Mentor, Cr Michelle Pryse Jones.

-The students not only discovered more about the different aspects of local government, but were encouraged to keep an open mind and have a go as they enter their final years at school and consider life after Year 12.
+The students heard about the different aspects of local government and the variety of careers available.
+They were also encouraged to keep an open mind and have a go as they enter their final years at school and consider life after Year 12.

 Meet the Mentors